-CHARACTERISTICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial subscription amount С LU1876458750 EUR All sophisticated investors 50,000 € R LU1876458834 EUR UR UR UR 50,000 € E LU1876458917 GBP Accumulation All sophisticated investors wishing to have full and systematic hedging against currency risk 50,000 £ Z LU1876459055 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 50,000 € CHF LU1876459139 CHF All sophisticated investors wishing to have full and systematic hedging against currency risk 70,000 CHF В LU2174487863 USD All sophisticated investors wishing to have full and systematic hedging against currency risk 60,000 USD Sophisticated Investors Investor who has expertise, experience and knowledge in adequately appraising an investor in the Master Fund strategies (contingent convertible instruments) sing an investment Valuation Day Every Business Day Cut-off Time 12.00 p.m. of the f the relevant Valuation Day Subscription and Redemption Settlement 3 Business Da Day Days following the Valuation Day
+CHARACTERISTICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial subscription amount С LU1876458750 EUR All sophisticated investors 50,000€ R LU1876458834 EUR All sophisticated investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 50,000€ E LU1876458917 GBP Accumulation All sophisticated investors wishing to have full and systematic hedging against currency risk 50,000 £ Z LU1876459055 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 50,000 € CHF LU1876459139 CHF All sophisticated investors wishing to have full and systematic hedging against currency risk 70,000 CHF В LU2174487863 USD All sophisticated investors wishing to have full and systematic hedging against currency risk 60,000 USD D LU2342935918 EUR Distribution All sophisticated investors 50,000€ ΙE LU2342936056 GBP Accumulation All sophisticated investors wishing to have full and systematic hedging against currency risk 5,000,000 £ D USD LU2475193863 USD Distribution All sophisticated investors wishing to have full and systematic hedging against currency risk 50,000 USD R USD LU2475193947 USD Distribution All sophisticated investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 50,000 USD Sophistic ated Investors se, experience and knowledge in adequate and strategies (contingent convertible instrumen Valuation Day Every Business Day Distable attend nore or less net o stribution or postponement decision of the man capital gains realized: Distribution or postponem Cut-off Time 12.00 12.00 p.m. of the relevant Valuation Day Subscription and Redemption Settlement Day 3 Business Days following the Valuation Day

-\\ For the Classes of Shares denominated in currencies other than the Compartment's Reference Currency, the Compartment will enter into currency hedging transactions in order to cover the currency risks between the currency of the relevant share class and the Compartment's Reference Currency.
+For the Classes of Shares denominated in currencies other than the Compartment's Reference Currency, the Compartment will enter in currency hedging transactions in order to cover the currency risks between the currency of the relevant share class and the Compartment Reference Currency.
+Reference Currency.

-FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS С R E Z CHF В Management Company Fee Up to 0.8% Up to 1.3% Up to 0.8% Up to 0.05% Up to 0.8% Up to 0.8% Other Fees 0.15% Max Calculated monthly on the basis of the average net assets of the SICAV.
-Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging, distribution, registration and regulatory costs, etc. Subscription Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 10% Up to 2% Up to 2% Redemption Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 10% Up to 2% Up to 2% Securities financing transactions fees All income of the securities financing transactions are for the benefit of the Compartment.
-Performance fees None None None None None None
+FEES AN FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS С R Е Z CHF В D ΙE D USD R USD Management Company Fee Up to 0.8% Up to 1.3% Up to 0.6% Up to 0.05% Up to 0.8% Up to 0.8% Up to 0,8% Up to 0.5% Up to 0.8% Up to 1.3% 0.15% √ Max Other Fees Calculated monthly on the basis of the average net assets of the SICAV.
+Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging, distribution, registration and regulatory costs, etc. Subscription Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 10% Up to 2% Up to 2% Up to 2% Up to 2% Up to 2% Up to 2% Redemption Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 10% Up to 2% Up to 2% Securities financing transactions fees All i All income of the securities financing transactions are for the benefit of the Compartment.
+Performance Fees No ne